 “We now know that the aurora, even though it's happening much higher, does play into the temperature and the weather modelling that happens below.
 The weather agencies are realizing that they might need to look a bit higher than they used to before.”

 Another aspect of the Aurora Zoo project is examining the movement and shape of the aurora.
 Anyone can take part in this exciting new research by helping the scientists analyse their masses of data, and by doing so you will reveal hidden details of this exciting phenomenon of the night sky.

 What can we learn from the Northern Lights?

 Just as fascinating as the science behind the aurora are the ways that our understanding of the Northern Lights is helping scientific research in other areas, such as climate and weather modelling – and even in other worlds.

-"My favourite area of aurora science right now, because it's in its infancy, is taking what we understand about the aurora on Earth, and reverse engineering that to explore other worlds,” says Tom Kerss.
+"My favorite area of aurora science right now, because it's in its infancy, is taking what we understand about the aurora on Earth, and reverse engineering that to explore other worlds,” says Tom Kerss.
 “A good example is Ganymede, one of Jupiter's moons.
 Auroral emissions that were discovered there have been used as a proxy to determine that there is likely a saltwater ocean under its icy surface.
-A particular density of saltwater, acting as a large electromagnetic inside the moon, would result in a secondary magnetic field that stabilises the auroras.
+A particular density of saltwater, acting as a large electromagnetic inside the moon, would result in a secondary magnetic field that stabilizes the auroras.